Frequently Asked QuestionsFind the answers to your questions

 Insulmax contains an inert water repellent so it will not absorb water.
 Once the leaking pipe is repaired, any water present in the wall cavity will evaporate because Insulmax® is a fully breathable product.

 Your Insulmax® install

 How many holes do you make?

 Our aim is to make the least number as holes as possible but the exact number of holes depends on how your home was constructed and the location of framing timber.
 Your indendpendent licensed Insulmax® representative can give you detailed information about the installation of Insulmax® in your home.

 How big are the holes?

-SMALL – The team at Insulmax® uses the latest installation equipment so that we can deliver an install process with the smallest hole size of any injected dry fibre wall insulation product.
-We use a 16mm (10c coin size) or 22mm diameter holes (20c coin size) in timber clad/plasterboard cladding and 16mm diameter holes (10c coin size) in brick / masonry cladding.
+SMALL – The team at Insulmax® has developed proprietary installation machines so that we can deliver an install process with the smallest hole size of any injected dry fibre wall insulation product.
+We use a 16 mm (10c coin size) in timber clad/plasterboard cladding and 16 mm diameter holes (10c coin size) in brick / masonry cladding.
 The hole in the brick cladding is small enough to be made in the mortar joint between three bricks.

 Can you install Insulmax® through the interior plaster board lining?